 Despite the variety of features, PZTLog is easy-to-use and great for Club-events as an alternative to paper logging.
 The Flexi-Input allows for rapid-entry of QSO details so great for single-op working or even the non-computer-literate!
 You are given Logbook Entry, LogView, DX Cluster and Datamodes in a single window.
 A separate Log Viewer window is also available.
 This caters for most requirements, screen resolutions as well as operating preferences.

-Download PZTLog v1.22 Setup.exe [updated 20th May 2015]
+Download PZTLog v1.42 Setup.exe

 CAT Control : Requires OmniRig – download from here… OmniRig test client

 CW Keyer : Requires CWType – download from here

 Datamodes Skimmer – 5 additional channels of PSK/RTTY decoding